mjordanst/Gate/docs/data_output_management.rst

 If needed, and for a matter of file size, you could choose not to generate all trees.
 In this case, just add the following lines in your macro::

    /gate/output/root/setRootHitFlag            0
-   /gate/output/root/setRootSinglesFlag        0
+   /gate/output/root/setRootSingles_<DetectorName>Flag        0
    /gate/output/root/setRootCoincidencesFlag   0
    /gate/output/root/setRootNtupleFlag         0

 By turning to 1 (or 0) one of this tree flag, you will fill (or not) the given tree.
+The <DetectorName> is the names of all volumes that you define with commande /gate/<DetectorName>/attachCrystalSD.

 In a debug mode, it can be useful to store in a Tree the informations after the action of one particular module of the digitizer chain.
 The following flags exist to turn on or off these intermediate trees::